2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

     :sync: aws-key
     Get the address of the EFS server via terraform and store it as it will be required in a later step.

+    Make sure you are in the right terraform directory, i.e. `terraform/projects/aws` and the right terraform workspace by running `terraform workspace show`.

     ```bash
     terraform output nfs_server_dns
     ```